RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 ![- 2 Pt Amber Heard Disinformation-Influence Operation - SNA Cover](https://user-images.githubusercontent.com/55333723/230850784-5fa1c745-a31b-48de-a8c4-eb287e850cce.png)

 <i>What's a Hollywood Fixer? -
-<br>They've been working on cases for over 30 years, some of the most known cases of our times are the same 'fixers' and they can harm their clients by taking info, strategy, and witness names to the opposition - blackmailing, pulling both ends, causing perpetual terror and chaos -
+<br>They've been working on cases for over 30 years, some of the most known cases of our times are the same 'fixers' and they can harm their clients by taking info, strategy, and witness names to the opposition - (falsely) blackmailing, pulling both ends, causing perpetual terror and chaos -

   <a href="https://www.hollywoodreporter.com/tv/tv-reviews/sin-eater-the-crimes-of-anthony-pellicano-documentary-review-1235343104/">Video Series</a> <i>- hint, it's not just this one, and it's sadly never reported regarding this case.</i></i>